Yord/shargs/README.md

 If a single argument would only ever map to a single variable, the two could just as well have the same name.
 But for more complex mappings, things start to get complex, too:

-Say we have two arguments, `-v` and `--version`, that can be used interchangingly.
+Say we have two arguments, `-v` and `--version`, that can be used interchangeably.
-If they would map to two variables, `-v` and `--version`, the program would have to have knowledge about the arguments being interchangable, in order to correctly interpret its inputs.
+If they would map to two variables, `-v` and `--version`, the program would have to have knowledge about the arguments being interchangeable, in order to correctly interpret its inputs.
 As leaking this knowledge to the program would be undesirable, parsers usually work around this by assigning the value of one argument to both variables.